dolittle/Documentation/README.md

 - Run Hugo
     - Get the [local dolittle documentation script](https://github.com/dolittle/Development/tree/master/Source/Documentation) and run it for easy local doc development.
 - Upload static content to Blob storage

+## Issues and Contributing
+To learn how to contribute please read our [contributing](https://dolittle.io/contributing/) guide.

+File issues to our [Home](https://github.com/dolittle/Home/issues) repository.